 Running Facebook ads stops being exciting the moment accounts start getting restricted, disabled, or capped without clear reasons.
-One day campaigns are live, the next day everything is frozen, and starting over feels impossible.
-This usually isn’t about ads breaking rules — it’s about Facebook connecting accounts behind the scenes and deciding the risk is too high.
+One day campaigns are live, the next day everything is frozen, and starting over feels like a full-time job.
+In most cases, it is not because the ads “suddenly broke the rules.”
+It is because Facebook connects the dots behind the scenes and decides the identity running those accounts looks risky.

-If you’re searching for how to get unlimited Facebook ad accounts, what you actually need is control over identities, not more Business Managers.
-Facebook tracks devices, browsers, IPs, and behavior across ad accounts.
-When those signals overlap, limits appear and bans follow.
-Creating more accounts with the same setup only makes the problem worse.
+If you are searching for unlimited Facebook Ad accounts, what you actually want is control over identities, not more Business Managers.
+Facebook evaluates the environment that runs the ads: browser signals, device behavior, IP history, location patterns, session continuity, and relationships between assets and admins.
+When those signals overlap across accounts, limits appear and bans follow.
+Creating more accounts with the same setup usually makes the pattern easier to detect.

 Why Facebook limits and bans ad accounts

-Facebook doesn’t ban ad accounts because you spend more or scale faster.
+Facebook does not ban ad accounts because you spend more or scale faster.
 It limits accounts when the risk score tied to an identity goes up.
-You can follow ad policies perfectly and still get restricted if Facebook decides your setup looks connected to other risky activity.
+You can follow ad policies and still get restricted if Facebook decides your setup is connected to other risky activity.

 This usually happens when multiple accounts share the same signals.
-From Facebook’s side, that looks like one person trying to control many ad accounts at once.
-The system reacts by limiting reach, disabling accounts, or freezing Business Managers — not as punishment, but as prevention.
+From Facebook’s side, that looks like one operator controlling many ad accounts through the same environment.
+The system reacts by limiting reach, disabling accounts, or freezing Business Managers as a preventive move.

 Shared signals that increase risk include:

-- Repeated logins from the same IP or location pattern
+Repeated logins from the same IP or the same location pattern

 Once the risk score crosses a threshold, volume stops mattering.
 Trust is already gone.